lucaswadedavis/starling-atlas/README.md

 - If you need additional PostCSS plugins, you will need to reintroduce a PostCSS config and dependencies.

 The frontend client runs at [http://localhost:5173](http://localhost:5173).

+## Satellite Popover Improvements

+- The satellite options popover in the right panel now uses a white background (`bg-white`) for better visibility and consistency.
+- The popover closes automatically when clicking outside of it, thanks to a new `useEffect` in `App.tsx` that listens for outside clicks.
+- Unique class names (`sat-popover` and `menu-button`) are used to accurately detect outside clicks and prevent accidental closure when interacting with the menu.

+These changes improve the user experience and visual clarity of the satellite management panel.